Skip to content

 Alexander Nevsky Cathedral

-Start here, because it is the city’s landmark and it costs nothing to walk in.
+Start here, because it’s the city’s landmark and it costs nothing to walk in.
 This neo-Byzantine giant was built between 1882 and 1912 to honour the roughly 200,000 Russian and Bulgarian soldiers who died in the 1877-78 war that freed Bulgaria from Ottoman rule.
 It holds several thousand people under gilded domes, and the interior is deliberately dim: let your eyes adjust and the alabaster, onyx, and Italian marble start to glow.

 Cover your shoulders and knees, keep your voice down if a service is on, and note that photography inside is sometimes restricted or carries a small fee.